NatLabRockies/SAM/doc/source/shade-calculator-howto/sc-generate-data.rst

 Generating Shade Data to use In SAM ...................................

-When you :doc:`close <../shade-calculator-reference/sc-save-close>` the shade calculator, it automatically applies shading losses to SAM's :doc:`shading <../detailed-photovoltaic-model/pv_shading>` inputs.
+When you :doc:`close <../shade-calculator-reference/sc-save-close>` the shade calculator, it automatically applies shading losses to SAM's :doc:`../detailed-photovoltaic-model/pv_soiling_shading_snow` inputs.

 To apply shading data to SAM's shading inputs:

 #.
 Click **Save and Close**.

 #.
-To see the shade data in SAM, on the :doc:`Shading <../detailed-photovoltaic-model/pv_shading>` page (or :doc:`System Design <../pvwatts/pvwatts_system_design>` page for PVWatts), click **Edit Shading**.
+To see the shade data in SAM, on the :doc:`../detailed-photovoltaic-model/pv_soiling_shading_snow` page (or :doc:`System Design <../pvwatts/pvwatts_system_design>` page for PVWatts), click **Edit Shading**.
 The 3D shade calculator populates the time step beam irradiance shading losses table and assigns a constant sky diffuse shading loss value.

 .. image:: ../images/ss-generate-shade-data-in-sam.png
    :align: center